Chapter 2.2 – Ports and Distribution Networks

 Value-added logistics services (VALS).
 Activities integrating the production and distribution segments of a supply chain.
 They range from low-end activities that add little value to the goods, mostly transport and storage, to high-end activities such as postponed manufacturing, including systems assembly, testing, and software installation.

 VALS connect production and transport chains in areas where international inflows and outflows of goods can be linked to regional flows.
 Logistics platforms incorporate additional functions such as back-office activities, like managing goods and information flows, inventory management, tracking and tracing of goods, and fulfilling customs documentation and other formalities.
-While setting up their logistics platforms, logistics service providers favor locations that combine a central location, such as proximity to the consumers market, with an intermodal gateway function.
+While setting up their logistics platforms, logistics service providers favor locations that combine a central location, such as proximity to the consumer market, with an intermodal gateway function.
 Seaports and sites along hinterland corridors typically meet these requirements.

 VALS are a prime source for revenue generation and value-added in distribution centers and warehousing facilities.
 A key issue for logistics service providers is to decide on where to perform these value-added logistics services.
 These activities can be performed at the source in the country of export (e.g. in a Chinese warehouse), an intermediate location (e.g. a distribution center near a major port), or somewhere close to the consumer markets (e.g. close to an inland logistics platform).
-Even if VALS often take place in distribution centers and warehouses, the factors influencing the location decision for distribution centers are not necessarily identical to the determinants that guide the location of VALS.
+Even if VALS often takes place in distribution centers and warehouses, the factors influencing the location decision for distribution centers are not necessarily identical to the determinants that guide the location of VALS.
 A complex interaction between selection factors determines where to perform value-added logistics activities at the level of the choice of the distribution system, the location of distribution centers, and the logistical characteristics of the product concerned.

 Thus, the diversity of VALS indicates where to perform these activities.
 The logistics characteristics of different products also play a key role in making the location decision.
 These characteristics will impact operational decisions related to shipment scale, frequency and velocity, and the associated infrastructural level.
 For instance, fashion goods and commodities have different logistics factors which require different supply chain strategies.
 Fashion goods have a relatively high product shelf value and profit margin, a short product life cycle, high demand variability and seasonality, a distribution focus measured in service requirements instead of costs, and high requirements in terms of market response flexibility.
 On the other hand, commodities have a relatively low product shelf value and profit margin, a long product life cycle, low demand variability, a distribution focus measured in costs rather than service level, and low market response flexibility requirements.